Ebrahim-Saad/AI-articles-writer/README.md

    in the `.env` file you should add your own api keys for tavily and together, or adjust the file as you need if you wand to change the model used.

-   **Note:** the model used is a free model together.ai offers, it's just for demo purpose, you have to adjust the model used later. don't forget to remove any delay's added to ensure not exceeding the api request limit for the free model.
+   **Note:** the model used is a free model together.ai offers, it's just for demo purpose, you have to adjust the model used later. don't forget to remove any delay's added to ensure not exceeding the api request limit for the free model to benefit from parellel writing.

 2. **Activate the virtual environment** (optional in Poetry 1.2+):
    ```bash